robincajas12/robincajas12/README.md

 # Hi there 👋
   - 👀 I’m interested in Data Science and Machine learning stuff
-  - 📚 Studying Ciencias de la computación at Universidad Central del Ecuador
+  - 📚 Studying "Ciencias de la computación" at Universidad Central del Ecuador
   - 🌱 I’m currently learning Java
   -  💻 I'll be happy to work with you in some proyect idea!
 ## skills